Can an employee in prison be dismissed because of his detention?

 Please note

-during detention or incarceration, the employment contract is suspended.
+During detention or imprisonment, the employment contract shall be suspended.
 The employee is not paid.

 Who can help me?